g-hano/Dux8-Yapay-Zeka-Destekli-Report-Agent/README.md

 5. **Open the frontend**
 Open `src/frontend/index.html` in your web browser.

+---

 ## 📱 Usage

 You can find the demo video [here](https://drive.google.com/drive/folders/17yIaO-gm7EbDhzzbY5nfm-SiSXkeJpzV?usp=drive_link)

+*I sped up the video because I was testing with Ollama models and it was slow*

 ---